 Money Dress

-Money Dress is based on the style of dress worn in the 1890’s by British Female Explorers, often overlooked in history.
-The piece was made in honour of Catherine Routledge, who fell into a crevice in Panama and was saved by her crinoline when it caught on a tree branch.
-The dress is made with used paper currency from all over the world: the collars, belt and cuffs are crafted from money with female figureheads on, and the rest of the dress is made from money with male figureheads on which are turned inwards so you can only see their backs.
-The original intention was that the whole dress would be made from currency featuring female figureheads but they are prohibitively rare.
-As well as being made in honour of Catherine Routledge the piece is based on the idea of female territory and power being enabled by economic independence.
+Money Dress is based on the style of dresses worn in the 1890’s by Female Explorers, who were overlooked in history.
+This piece was made in honour of Mary Henrietta Kingsley, a female explorer featured in the book, Female Explorers that Changed the World.
+She fell into a crevice in the French Congo and was saved by her crinoline when it caught on a tree branch.
+Money Dress was made as a result of being Atist in Residence at the Royal Geographic Society (RGS) 2010, when I was able to research their extensive collections.
+It is made with used paper currency from all over the world: the collars, cuffs and belt are crafted from money featuring female figureheads, and the rest of the dress is made from money with male figureheads on, which are turned inwards so you can only see their backs.
+The original intention was that the whole dress would be made from currency featuring female figureheads but they are still prohibitively rare.
+As well as being made in honour of Mary Kingsley and her work the piece is based on the idea of female territory and power being enabled by economic independence.

 Exhinbtions:

-Hidden Histories, Untild Stories Warrington Museum & Art Gallery 2020/21
+Hidden Histories, Untold Stories Warrington Museum & Art Gallery 2020/21

 Publications: